ecmagnuson/VCFProject/ElliottTutorial.md

 2. If you are familiar with Java and know you have Java Runtime   Environment 11 (JRE) install on your computer, you can install the app that says "Separate Java 11 required", otherwise install the "Java included" version of your OS.
 3. Unzip the file installed onto your computer.
 Open a terminal and `cd` to the directory and execute `\.igv-launcher.bat` if you are on Windows or `./igv.sh` if you are on Linux or Mac OS.
 4. In the upper left use `File` -> `Load from File` -> and point to `clinvar_20221211.vcf.gz`.
 In order for this file to load correctly, IGV also needs the `clinvar_20221211.vcf.gz.tbi` file in the directory (it is there already).
 5. You'll still see an empty screen.
-This VCF file contains variants across all chromosomes, so it can be difficult to zoom into find one of the 240k variants.
+This VCF file contains variants across all chromosomes, so it can be difficult to zoom into find one of the variants.
 6. In the search bar type in `chr17:7,579,399-7,579,513`.
 Chromosome 17 p13.1 is the location of the tp53 gene.
 Mutations in this gene happens in many types of cancers, so we would expect many different variants to be of clinical significance.

 ![IGV showing the variants of the clinvar_20221211.vcf file compared to the reference GRCh37.
 The section with all of the blue bars is the variants.
 The depth has no meaning merely helps find variants](./Figures/IGVtp53.png)

 <p> &emsp; Figure 3 above shows the variants present in the clinvar_20221211.vcf file for the tp53 gene at position `chr17:7,579,399-7,579,513`.
 The blue lines are the "Variant Information Track" and each blue bar is a single variant.
 The depth has no meaning and is present to help see each variant.
 I have circled one of the variants I clicked, and the pop up menu to the left shows information about this variant, as well as the 8 fields of a VCF file.
 As you can see, at chromosome 17 position 7579408 the reference shows a single `C` base pair, but the sample has a large indel alternative value of `CAGAAGGAAGGGACAGAAGGA`.
-Further information shows this is clinically significant and related to Li-Fraumeni syndrome, a rare genetic disorder that causes a nearly 100% chance of breast cancer in women. </p>
+Further information shows this is clinically significant and related to Li-Fraumeni syndrome, a rare genetic disorder that can increase an individuals chance of cancer. </p>

 <p> &emsp; We can go further as well.
-Searching the ID `1074584` on [NIH's ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/variation/1074584/?oq=1074584&m=NM_000546.6(TP53):c.278_279insTCCTTCTGTCCCTTCCTTCT%20(p.Ser94fs)#id_second) website, we can see further information, as well as the publication that found the indel [8].</p>
+Searching the ID `1074584` on [NIH's ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/variation/1074584/?oq=1074584&m=NM_000546.6(TP53):c.278_279insTCCTTCTGTCCCTTCCTTCT%20(p.Ser94fs)#id_second) website, we can see further information, as well as the publication that found the indel [4].</p>

 <p> &emsp; As we can see, IGV is an extremely powerful program.
 It is one of the many classic free/open source programs that accomplishes it's goal with wonderful efficiency but just also has a really bland UI.
 That is opposed to paid and closed source software that looks beautiful and sucks.
 Or God forbid a paid closed source software that also looks terrible.. shudders. </p>

 ## Filtering VCF files with VCF Tools

-<p> &emsp; This VCF files we used, clinvar_20221211.vcf.gz, has over 240k variants present, spread out across every chromosome.
+<p> &emsp; This VCF files we used, clinvar_20221211.vcf.gz, has hundreds of thousands of variants present, spread out across every chromosome.
 Unless you know exactly where to look, it can be difficult to find the variant you are looking for in a specific chromosome.
 This can be achieved with [BCF Tools](https://vcftools.sourceforge.net/) created by researchers affiliated with the 1000s genome project, an incredibly powerful command line program built for manipulating VCF files [2]. </p>

 ### Installing Windows Subsystem for Linux
 <p> &emsp; Unfortunately, the really good programs that let you parse and manipulate VCF files are for Unix like operating systems.
 This includes VCF Tools.
 As such, if you are on Windows you will need to install the Windows Subsystem for Linux (WSL).